globophobe/crypto-exchange-etl/README.md

 Historical tick data can be useful for analyzing financial markets, and for machine learning.
 As an example, refer to ["The Volume Clock: Insights into the High Frequency Paradigm"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2034858).

-Whenever possible, data is downloaded from AWS S3.
+When possible, data is downloaded from AWS S3.

-Otherwise, it is downloaded from the cryptocurrency exchange API.
+Otherwise, it is downloaded with the cryptocurrency exchange REST API.

 Supported cryptocurrency exchanges
 ----------------------------------